Héctor P. García: AGIF in American politics

-Starting in 1968, Dr. García and other members of AGIF began accompanying families of fallen soldiers to the airport to collect their sons' bodies when they were returned from Vietnam.
-He would often eulogize the soldier and never refused a request to speak at any funeral.
+Starting in 1968, Dr. García and other members of AGIF began accompanying families of fallen soldiers to the airport to receive the remains of service members returning from the Vietnam War.
+He frequently delivered eulogies at funerals for these soldiers.

-In the same year, President Johnson appointed García to the US Commission on Civil Rights.
-In 1972, Dr. García was arrested at a sit-in protest of the de facto segregation in Corpus Christi school district.
-He consulted with President Carter several times during the 1970s.
-In 1987, he became involved in the struggle against the campaign to designated English as the only official language of the US; the rate of Hispanic and Latino immigration to the country had increased, bringing many new Spanish speakers.
-His final project was to improve the standard of living in the colonias in the Rio Grande Valley along the US–Mexico border.
+In the same year, President Lyndon B. Johnson appointed García to the United States Commission on Civil Rights.
+In 1972, García was arrested during a sit-in protest against de facto segregation in the Corpus Christi school district.
+He consulted with President Jimmy Carter several times during the 1970s.
+In 1987, he became involved in efforts opposing campaigns to designate English as the only official language of the United States.
+His final project focused on improving living conditions in the colonias along the Rio Grande Valley on the United States–Mexico border.

 Death

-García died July 26, 1996, in Corpus Christi, Texas, at age 82.
-He was buried at Seaside Memorial Park in Corpus Christi.
-President Bill Clinton presented a eulogy for him.
+García died on July 26, 1996, in Corpus Christi, Texas, at the age of 82.
+He was buried at Seaside Memorial Park.
+President Bill Clinton delivered a eulogy in his honor.